 Choosing the right criminal defense lawyer will be the most important decision someone can make when facing any sex crime requiring registration.
 Many people who face sex crimes are good people who made a mistake or exercised poor judgment.
 There are also some people who have been wrongfully accused of a sex crime, based on a misunderstanding or false evidence.
 You need an attorney who will listen to your side of the story carefully, who will evaluate the evidence thoroughly, who will negotiate with the judge and the District Attorney’s office skillfully, and who will fight in trial aggressively.
-You need attorney Fred Thiagarajah.
+You need the Law Offices of Fred Thiagarajah.

 Fred Thiagarajah – The Right Lawyer.
 The Right Result.
 The Right Choice.